Azerbaijan: Education

 A relatively high percentage of Azerbaijanis have obtained some form of higher education, most notably in scientific and technical subjects.
 In the Soviet era, literacy and average education levels rose dramatically from their very low starting point, despite two changes in the standard alphabet, from Perso-Arabic script to Latin in the 1920s and from Roman to Cyrillic in the 1930s.
 According to Soviet data, 100 percent of males and females (ages nine to forty-nine) were literate in 1970.
 According to the United Nations Development Program Report 2009, the literacy rate is 99.5 percent.

 Since independence, one of the first laws that Parliament passed to disassociate itself from the Soviet Union was to adopt a modified-Latin alphabet to replace Cyrillic.
 Other than that the Azerbaijani system has undergone little structural change.
 Initial alterations have included the reestablishment of religious education (banned during the Soviet period) and curriculum changes that have reemphasized the use of the Azerbaijani language and have eliminated ideological content.
 In addition to elementary schools, the education institutions include thousands of preschools, general secondary schools, and vocational schools, including specialized secondary schools and technical schools.
 Education through the ninth grade is compulsory.

 Culture

 The culture of Azerbaijan has developed as a result of many influences; that is why Azerbaijanis are, in many ways, bi-cultural.
 National traditions are preserved despite Western influences, including globalized consumer culture.
 For example, Novruz Bayram is a family holiday derived from the traditional celebration of the New Year in Zoroastrianism.

 Azerbaijani national and traditional dresses are the chokha and papakhi.
 There are radio broadcasts in Russian, Georgian, Kurdish, Lezgian and Talysh languages, which are financed from the state budget.
 Some local radio stations in Balakan and Khachmaz organize broadcasts in Avar and Tat.
 In Baku several newspapers are published in Russian, Kurdish (Dengi Kurd), Lezgian (Samur) and Talysh languages.
-Jewish society "Sokhnut" publishes the newspaper Aziz.
+A Jewish society called "Sokhnut" publishes the newspaper Aziz.